 I’d suggest a recent book by Alister Miskimmon, Ben O’Loughlin, and Laura Roselle called [easyazon_link identifier=”0415721881″ locale=”US” tag=”tpbous-20″]Strategic Narratives[/easyazon_link] (2014), and an older book by political geographers John Agnew and Stuart Corbridge called [easyazon_link identifier=”0415094348″ locale=”US” tag=”tpbous-20″]Mastering Space[/easyazon_link] (1995), which I love.

 I guess what these books have in common is that they seek to understand better how unremarkable assumptions about places feed into our imaginations and decision-making processes.

 Nobody questioned the East and West narratives of the Cold War, and we still talk about the Third World.
 But they were constructions, created to serve strategic political purposes.
 Such branding of places serves an incredibly important purpose.
 If place branding is about telling coherent stories and reducing uncertainty, strategic narratives are the main tools for achieving this.

 Thank you, James.

-Enjoyed reading about strategic communications and its role in public diplomacy?
-Spread the word!
+Enjoyed our interview with James Pamment on strategic communications and its role in public diplomacy?
+Share and spread the word!